 Shape it with your hands to make sure it looks like a pretzel.

 Now let the pretzels raise for 30 minutes or till about double in size.
-Brush with the water-soda solution.
+The easy way is to brush with the water-soda solution.

 Brush with the egg wash, this will give a shiny glaze. to your pretzel.

 Pretzel Salt or a Coarse flaky salt

 Bake in a hot oven 400 to 450 degrees (225 degrees C) for 12 to 15 minutes or until well browned.